spotify/scio/site/src/paradox/Scio-REPL.md

 (Hadoop,6)
 ```

 Make sure `README.md` is in the current directory.
-This example counts words in local file using a local runner ([`DirectRunner`](https://beam.apache.org/documentation/sdks/javadoc/2.0.0/org/apache/beam/runners/direct/DirectRunner.html) and writes result in a local file.
+This example counts words in local file using a local runner (@javadoc[`DirectRunner`](org.apache.beam.runners.direct.DirectRunner) and writes result in a local file.
 The pipeline and actual computation starts on `sc.close()`.
 The last command take 3 lines from results and prints them.

 ### Local pipeline ++